 I have recently become fascinated with my Dad’s family, perhaps because many of them are an enigma.
 I never met my paternal grandparents – my grandmother Nettie died in 1951 at the age of 67 and my grandfather Abraham died in 1955 at the age of 71.
 My dad is 90 and has beaten the familial odds by leaps and bounds – a 26-year colon cancer survivor; he has been on medication for hypertension since he was in his 40s.
 I wrote about my grandfather Abraham in my Triangle Fire article.
 When I was younger I was not that interested in discovering facts about my mysterious grandparents, but with my dad’s own mortality looming on the near horizon, I feel compelled to fill in the missing pieces.
 The problem now is that my dad’s memories have faded, although some of the facts were probably unknown even when he was a much younger man.
 My dad was the youngest child and his eldest sister Ella essentially served as a surrogate mother because my grandmother was in a deep depression after immigrating to America – and for very good reasons.
 She was separated for years from my grandfather, fending for herself and her children and being forced to board a German soldier in her house during WWI.
 Most of her family died in Poland, either in pogroms prior to WWII or in the Holocaust.

-The late Fritzi Jane Vee and her husband Chris Vee (Vlachos), who died in 1992, ran several camps in Wisconsin, but most notably Camp Sandstone on Green Lake, from 1958 until it closed in 1972.
+Gladys Paulson owned and ran Camp Sandstone on Green Lake until she sold it to the Vees in 1965.
+According to her great granddaughter, activities included archery, leather craft, painting, and many more.
+The late Fritzi Jane Vee and her husband Chris Vee (Vlachos), who died in 1992, ran several camps in Wisconsin, including Sandstone from 1965 until it closed in 1972.
 This was the girls camp and the boys camp was called Camp Day-Cho-Lah.
 In September 2009, at the age of 86, Fritzi met an untimely death when she was hit by a truck while crossing the road at the intersection of Water and Lake Streets in Green Lake.
 When I was in the sixth grade, my parents decided that I should be shipped off to overnight camp.
 I really did not want to go, but my younger sister Janet and I were getting into increasingly nasty spats, and in retrospect, I guess they thought this was a good idea.
 The previous summer we had gone on a family trip to California and I was blamed for the constant bickering with my kid sister.
 Not wanting to repeat what they claim was a vacation from hell, my parents opted for this alternative.
 Back then, camp representatives made house calls, giving personalized pitches on why this experience would be life affirming and wonderful.
 My friend Alison wanted to go to overnight camp and my parents went to her house to hear the pitch.
 A family friend’s son and daughter had gone for years and loved it so much that they became junior counselors, so the camp came with a personal recommendation.
 The girl, Kathy, was my age – she was an expert swimmer and later excelled on our high school swim team.
-Needless to say, because she was a junior counselor and a seasoned camper, our paths rarely crossed once I was up at camp.
+Needless to say, because she was a junior counselor and a…